Master of Science (M.S.) in Animal Science Graduate Program

-The thesis project must be approved by the advisory committee and Graduate Dean.
+The thesis project must be approved by the advisory committee and graduate dean.
 All graduate students are expected to successfully pass a comprehensive oral exam at the end of their graduate work.
 Graduate students completing a thesis option also must successfully defend their thesis.

-A multi-million dollar complex at the Center includes instructional and research laboratories for animal science, animal anatomy and physiology, animal reproduction, animal nutrition, wildlife management, wool and mohair technology, plant and range sciences, and meat and food science.
+A multi-million dollar complex at the MIR Center includes instructional and research laboratories for animal science, animal anatomy and physiology, animal reproduction, animal nutrition, wildlife management, wool and mohair technology, plant and range sciences, and meat and food science.

-ASU’s Food Safety and Product Development (FSPD) Laboratory is about 8,000 square feet and is adjacent to the Management, Instruction and Research (MIR) Center, about six miles north of San Angelo.
+Our Food Safety and Product Development (FSPD) Laboratory is about 8,000 square feet and is adjacent to the MIR Center.
 The facility maintains several laboratories for research and teaching.
 The FSPD Lab is able to fully process meat and food products from beginning to end with equipment capable of harvesting, processing, cooking/smoking and packaging.